kbedros9090/ShaftDynamicsSimulatorProject/README.md

 - Simscape (for physical modeling components)
 4. Add the project folder to MATLAB path
 - Open MATLAB → Home → Set Path → Add Folder → Save
-- Make sure each subfolder (scripts, App Designer files, Simulink models, data) is linked to the main project folder so all components can access each other correctly.
+- Make sure each subfolder is linked to the main project folder so all components can access each other correctly.

 ## Simulink